Case role: Linguistic typology of morphological case

 In languages with case marking of explicit morphology, any nominal that is morphologically capable of showing case morphology is obligated to do so.
 This observation can be stated explicitly by what is referred to as the Case Filter.
 Case Filter can be further described as being an abstract Case hypothesis that stipulates all lexical noun phrases are assigned a specific Case regardless if this Case manifests at the surface level: If this lexical NP does not have a Case marking at surface structure, then the sentence that contains it is considered ungrammatical.
 Case theory includes an inventory of structural Case and a series of lexical cases that are assigned (in all languages) at the level of the deep structure in conjunction with theta role assignment.

-Languages such as Russian and Japanese, among others, follow a similar mechanism of case assignment as that seen in Latin.
+Languages such as Russian and Japanese follow a similar mechanism of case assignment as that seen in Latin.
 Russian is like Latin, in that it does have genitive and dative case that is assigned by the N (noun) and A (adjective or adverb).
 In Russian for example, most nouns show overt case morphology as does Latin, but there is also a productive class of indeclinable nouns.
 These indeclinable nouns are not able to receive case morphology.
 Examples from languages exhibiting morphologically overt case marking indicate that there are rules of case assignment present in the grammar of a language.
 To account for this, rules can be generated as support.
-For example, support accounting for accusative case in Latin-type case marked languages could be presented as:
+For example, support accounting for accusative cases in Latin-type case-marked languages could be presented as:

 Application of these accusative case assignment rules can be seen in the following examples:

-For the morphologically rich case language of Latin, there are seven cases for Latin Nouns.
-The following table demonstrates Latin case morphology assignment for a masculine noun somnus meaning 'sleep'.
+For the morphologically rich case language of Latin, there are seven cases for Latin nouns.
+The following table demonstrates Latin case morphology assignment for a masculine noun somnus, meaning 'sleep'.